ejustroboticsclub/Mecanum-Wheel-Robot/README.md

 ### Timeline
-“The expected timeline and due dates of the project.
-Divided into tasks each task with specific duration.
-Represented in a timeline view”

 #### Week 1-2: Project Planning and Research
 *	Define project scope and goals.
 *	Plan project timeline and milestones.